hunterhacker/jdom/README.txt

 ===========

 Bug reports go to the jdom-interest list at jdom.org.
-But *BEFORE YOU POST* make sure you've tested against the LATEST code available from CVS (or the daily snapshot).
+But *BEFORE YOU POST* make sure you've tested against the LATEST code available from GitHub (or the daily snapshot).
 Odds are good your bug has already been fixed.
 If it hasn't been fixed in the latest version, then when posting *BE SURE TO SAY* which code version you tested against.
-For example, "CVS from October 3rd".
+For example, "GitHub from October 3rd".
 Also be sure to include enough information to reproduce the bug and full exception stack traces.
 You might also want to read the FAQ at http://jdom.org to find out if your problem is not really a bug and just a common misunderstanding